ionic-team/enterprise-couchbase-lite/website/docs/tutorials/hotel-search.md

 ## Wrap Up

 That's it!
 You've built an Angular app that allows users to search and bookmark hotels using data loaded from a Couchbase Lite database.
-Happy app building.
+Happy app building!